 How long to stay in Xanthi?

-As I mentioned before, Xanthi is perfect for a longer stay in Greece to blend in with the locals.
+As I mentioned before, Xanthi is perfect for a longer stay in Greece to blend in with the locals and experience the Greek culture.
 Nonetheless, a shorter stay is also possible.
 Rent a house or room at the beach and relax for a week or two.
 Or, go hiking in the mountains.
-To visit all the landmarks of Xanthi four or five days should be enough.
+To visit all the landmarks of Xanthi, four or five days should be enough.
 However, I do not recommend staying only for those days.
 Xanthi has to grow on you, so give it a chance!

 Today, three years ago I was about to have my first greek encounter.
 It was a rainy Wednesday in the Netherlands, similar to so many other days here, similar to…